+Are you planning your Kerala tour during March?
 The summer season in Kerala starts in the month of March.
-While compared to many other parts of the country the Kerala summer is not that hot and is bearable to an extent.
+As compared to many other parts of the country, the Kerala summer is not that hot and is bearable to an extent.
 In March the state also receives some rainfall and the humidity is high.

-So make sure that you have not forgotten your sunscreen while packing your bag for a trip to Kerala.
+If you are planning your Kerala trip in March do make sure that you have not forgotten your sunscreen while packing your bag.

-Among all these, Munnar is the most popular tourist destination.
-This exotic hill station is located at a height of 5,200 ft above the sea level.
+Among all these, Munnar is one among the most popular tourist places in Kerala.
+This exotic hill station is located at a height of 5,200ft above the sea level.
 It has got many scenic locales, you could take a stroll among the various tea plantations, spice gardens, trek to the glorious mountains, visit the Eravikulam national park, enjoy the majestic waterfalls etc...
 Other places of interest include Mattupetty Dam, Eco-Point, Devikulam Lake, and Top Station.
 There also many gurgling streams and rivulets.

 Thekkady, also in Idukki district, is probably one of the best places in the country to observe wildlife.
 The Periyar Tiger Reserve and National Park is the major attraction of the place.
 The place is blessed with a wide variety of flora and fauna.
 You could take a cruise on the river and could watch herds of elephants and the majestic tigers in their natural habitat.
 Deers, boars, bisons and lion-tailed macaques are also a common sight in the reservoir area.